nwestervelt/chess-game/README.md

 # chess-game
-A chess game that is played in a terminal.
+A chess game written by me and CalebStadler for our Washburn University Capstone Project.

-I created this program to practice writing in C++ and to practice using GIT.
-This was written in a procedure-oriented-programming style.
+This project features a GUI and online connectivity.